MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/codeunit/codeunit-run-method.md

 ## Transaction semantics

 When the return value of the Codeunit.Run method is used (eg. using the *if Codeunit.Run() then* pattern), any changes done to the database will be committed at the end of the codeunit, unless an error occurs.
+If you are already in a transaction you must commit first before calling Codeunit.Run.

-As for using the **CommitBehavior** attribute together with *if Codeunit.Run()*, if you are already in a transaction you must commit first before calling Codeunit.Run.
+As for using the **CommitBehavior** attribute together with Codeunit.Run, the implicit commit by Codeunit.Run is not affected by CommitBehavior.
 For more information, see [CommitBehavior Attribute](../../attributes/devenv-commitbehavior-attribute.md).

 ## Example